goodpink/goodpink.github.io/index.md

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (May 24, 2019) New work on decentralized learning of GANs is now available on [arXiv](https://arxiv.org/abs/1905.09684).
 - (March 6, 2019) New work on multi-agent imitation learning is available on [arXiv](https://arxiv.org/abs/1903.01537).
 - (February 7, 2019) Paper on Federated Learning was accepted by International Conference on Communications.
 - (January 12, 2019) I will serve as a publicity chair at [ACCV 2020](http://accv2020.kyoto/).
 See you in Kyoto!